pleasemarkdarkly/sec_parser/README.md

 This was used to catch an attorney launder money.

 This software created timeline and support information which evidenced individuals involved in schemes to launder money through pumping and dumping of unregistered securities.
-To read the legal consequences [see SEC Case and SDNY Case 14-00399](documents/Offshore_Accounts.pdf).
+To read the legal consequence [see SEC Case and SDNY Case 14-00399](https://cane.ashermadison.com/wp-content/uploads/sites/3/2014/07/20140715-us-v-cane-et-al-case-no-14-00399.pdf) and see (documents/Offshore_Accounts.pdf).

 ## Workflow